akka/akka-persistence-jdbc/README.md

 ## Changelog

 ### 3.0.1 (2017-10-27)
+For use with Akka 2.5.x only, please use the 2.8.0 release for Akka 2.4

 Changes since v3.0.0
-  - Akka 2.5 release only, please use the 2.7.x release for Akka 2.4
   - Align JournalTables with the sql schemas (issue #130)
   - Current events by tag fix (issue #124)
   - fixes for max ordering jump (issue #126)